-The most important relationship demonstrated within the Lottery's financial statements is the requirement that the Lottery transfer all net income, net of the State's share of its income allocated to the Permanent School Fund, to the State's General Fund.
+The most important relationship demonstrated within the Lottery's financial statements is the requirement that the Lottery transfer all net income to the State's General Fund.
 Accordingly, the primary focus of these financial statements is determining net income available for payment to the State's General Fund rather than the change in net assets of the Lottery.
 It is also important to note that most financial statement balances have a direct relationship to revenue.
 Generally, as lottery sales increase, the amount paid to the State's General Fund also increases.
 Similarly, increases in revenue for a particular lottery game result in direct increases to the related prize awards and commissions expense.

 Most assets included on the Statement of Net Assets represent current amounts such as cash and accounts receivable from Lottery retailers.
 Most liabilities represent current prize awards owed, vendor commission payments, and amounts due to the State's General Fund.
-Current assets approximate the amounts required to satisfy current liabilities at June 30.
+Current assets approximate the amounts required to satisfy current liabilities at year end.

-The deficiency in net assets of \$8.8 million reported at June 30, 2009 relates entirely to the Lottery's sale of its exclusive rights to operate its gaming systems.
+The deficiency in net assets of \$8.1 million reported at June 30, 2010 relates entirely to the Lottery's sale of its exclusive rights to operate its gaming systems.
 The Lottery sold this exclusive right to its current gaming systems provider for a 20-year period at a cost of \$12.5 million and immediately paid the proceeds to the State's General Fund.
 According to the terms of the agreement, if for any reason, this contract is voided prior to its completed term; the Lottery will be required to refund a pro-rata share of the sales price to the gaming system provider.
 In accordance with generally accepted accounting principles, the Lottery will recognize the revenue related to this transaction over the 20-year life of the contract.